Burbidge History, Family Crest & Coats of Arms

 Early History of the Burbidge family

-Another 291 words (21 lines of text) covering the years 1597, 1576, 1567, 1619, 1531, 1597, 1566, 1636, 1567, 1619, 1607, 1631 and 1653 are included under the topic Early Burbidge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burbidge research.
+Another 146 words (10 lines of text) covering the years 1597, 1576, 1567, 1619, 1531, 1597, 1566, 1636, 1567, 1619, 1607, 1631 and 1653 are included under the topic Early Burbidge History in all our PDF Extended History products and printed products wherever possible.

 Burbidge Spelling Variations

 Burbidge has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Burbidge have been found, including Burbage, Burbidge, Burbyche, Burbridge and others.

 Early Notables of the Burbidge family (pre 1700)

-Another 42 words (3 lines of text) are included under the topic Early Burbidge Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Burbidge Notables in all our PDF Extended History products and printed products wherever possible.